-Yes, capital city 'Agartala' has been selected for preparation of smart city proposal under Smart City Mission and also the only selected city under AMRUT Mission as well.
+Yes, capital city 'Agartala' has been selected for preparation of smart city proposal under Smart City Mission in the Fast Track and also the only selected city under AMRUT Mission as well.
 While preparing SAAP, the same has been kept in consideration and infrastructure gaps in Smart Cities have been taken on priority.

-How many times projects are proposed in SAAP of the Central Assistance (CA) allocated to the State during 2015-16?
+How many times projects are proposed in SAAP of the Central Assistance (CA) allocated to the State during 201-17?

-State has proposed projects amounting 2 times of the Central Assistance allocated for the financial year 2015-16.
+State has proposed projects amounting 11/9 times of the Central Assistance allocated for the financial year 2015-16(90:10 funding pattern).